 In the uncertainty that followed, families began questioning whether the schools had sufficient resources in place to meet their children’s social and emotional needs.
 Teachers were on edge, wondering what warning signs they had missed—and whether more students were at risk.
 And no one, not even parents or friends, understood why it had happened.
 Looking for patterns, district leaders came up empty-handed: The students were different ages, in different grades, and hung out with different crowds.

 “I think that the suicides caught a lot of people in Clovis unaware because they were expecting suicide to look a certain way—isolated kids who are struggling and alone,” said Noah Whitaker, director of a local suicide prevention task force that worked with the district after the suicides.
 “They didn’t realize that this issue can touch anybody’s lives.”

 Hiding in Plain Sight

-Unlike the congestion of California’s coastal cities, the Central Valley fans out across vast stretches of open space, framed against the backdrop of the towering Sierra Nevada.
+Unlike the congestion of California’s coastal cities, the Central Valley fans out across vast stretches of open space, framed against the backdrop of the towering Sierra Nevada mountains.
 Known for longstanding success in academics and sports, the Clovis district gave off the impression that they had it all together.
 The suicide cluster in 2016 chipped away at that veneer.